 San Miguel Creek Ranch - McMullen County, Tilden, TX

 Forming the western boundary and the namesake of this amazingly diverse and unique ranch is the San Miguel Creek.
-Forming a snaking deep draw lined with Oaks, Elms, Hackberries and Bull mesquites, you will see why San Miguel Creek is an oasis in the desert.
-Not only does this ranch have the jungle of San Miguel Creek, but it also has an incredible creek-fed lake system providing endless potential for fishing, waterfowl, and recreation.
-When you traverse this property, you won’t be able to get your mind off the opportunities to grow trophy whitetail, fish in the lakes and hunt ducks and dove in and around the lakes.
+A snaking deep draw lined with oaks, elms, hackberries and bull mesquites, you will see why San Miguel Creek is an oasis in the desert.
+Not only does this ranch have the jungle of San Miguel Creek, but it also has an incredible creek-fed lake system providing endless potential for fishing, waterfowl and recreation.
+When you traverse this property, you won’t be able to get your mind off the opportunities to grow trophy white-tailed deer, fish in the lakes and hunt ducks and dove in and around the lakes.
 Coupled with the diversity of the habitat, this is a must-see property.

 Located 1 hour south of San Antonio, 1½ hours northwest from Corpus Christi, 2 ½ hours south of Austin and 3½ hours southwest of Houston, you may not find a better offering with proximity to major cities while getting the opportunity to be in one of Texas most sought after wildlife regions.
 With Tilden being only 12 miles to the south and Jourdanton 18 miles to the north, you are close to great local cuisine, fuel, and grocery.